Home »

 If you commonly wear glasses, headshots and portraits should show you wearing those glasses.
 But glass glare is real.

 Glass lens reflectivity varies based on coatings, quality, and shape.
 With better anti-reflection coatings, glass glare is minimized.
-I also use photography techniques that minimize glare further.
-And I have ways to mitigate the issue when we can't get the glare out.
+I use photography techniques that minimize glare further, and I have techniques that mitigate the issue when we can’t get the glare out.

-If your glasses don't have an anti-reflection coating, consider removing your lenses, asking your optometrist to remove your lenses, or borrowing blank frames.
+If your glasses don’t have an anti-reflection coating, are transition lenses, or are blue blockers, consider removing them, asking your optometrist to remove them, or borrowing blank frames.

-Alternatively, if you're considering new glasses, Warby Parker offers a free try-on service.
-Choose 5 frames from their website and they'll send you test frames with a 5-day try on period.
+Alternatively, if you’re considering new glasses, Warby Parker offers a free try-on service.
+Choose five frames from their website, and they’ll send you test frames with a 5-day try-on period.
 Shipping is free both ways.
+For those glasses, removing the clear glass that ships with the demos is quite easy and low risk.